 One of the best kept secrets of British Columbia, Wells Gray Provincial Park is the home of over 5,000 km2 of exceptional, protected wilderness rich in natural, human and geologic history.

 This is a land shaped over millions of years by fire and ice.
-Here pure, glacial meltwaters flow through alpine meadows and high forest, converging into creeks and rivers that have carved out spectacular waterfalls and deep valleys.
+Here pure, glacial meltwaters flow through alpine meadows and high forest, converging into creeks and rivers that have carved out spectacular waterfalls and deep valleys from volcanic plateaus.
 Plants and animals follow their seasonal cycles much as they did before the first European settlers came here just a century ago.

 The main gateway to the area is the small friendly town of Clearwater that takes its name from the pure waters of the river that flows from the Park.
 This is our main staging post for our explorations of the area.